CurrentContinuation/gigasetelements/README.md

 https://github.com/dynasticorpheus/gigaset-elements

-The first release can simply query the status of the base, the sensors and list the last N events.
+The first release can simply query the status of the base, the sensors and list the last N events. <br/>
-The base status can also be changed.
+The base status can also be changed. <br/>
-Basic Listeners can be registered.
+Basic Listeners can be registered. <br/>
-No cron actions functionalities have bene added (yet).
+No cron actions functionalities have bene added (yet).<br/>

 The needed dependencies are given in Maven.
 The minimal Java version is 1.7.